 I’ve been a resident medical officer for a good four-five weeks now.
 Seven-eight if you count the overlap of the year to pay period time, where I was paid as an intern but had been basically on the job, as it were, for the time allotted, thanks to NSW health adjusting the clinical year.
 For those weeks, I have been remarkably balanced, mentally and (hah) physically.
 I have found that Ben upstairs is basically keeping to himself, keeping the dust down, and having good, solid conversations in which he is able to hold a solid, three way conversation with himself.

 What changed?
 An emotional breakthrough regarding women and life?
-Not in particular, albeit the whole friend (from last year) situation still bubbling along without resolution being less of an issue due to, simply, letting it flow through.
+Not in particular, albeit the whole life (from last year) situation still bubbling along without resolution being less of an issue due to, simply, letting it flow through.
 Medication, as mentioned last time?
 Surely, but not entirely.
 Living in a new house with a lovely housemate and having human companionship again?
 Most definitely.
 A combination of multiples?
 Yes.

 I think that, for the past two months, whether it’s due to the new housemate, the medication, the new job levelling up, the new rotation, the new flirtations, the change in scenery, whatever it may be… I’m feeling reasonably happy.
 Positive.
 That’s good, I think.
 I miss, a little, the melancholy, but not completely.
 It’s nice to simply be idling along and be happy in myself, almost, again.
 I haven’t felt this way, I think, since before T & I were actually together – happy by myself.